 For further information on the way we manage security risks in relation to personal information we hold see our supplementary material on information technology security practices, below.

 We destroy personal information in a secure manner when we no longer need it.
-For example, we generally destroy complaint records after two years, in accordance with the OAIC’s Records Disposal Authority.
+For example, we generally destroy complaint records after three years, in accordance with the OAIC’s Records Disposal Authority.

 Accessing and correcting your personal information

 Under the Privacy Act (APPs 12 and 13) you have the right to ask for access to personal information that we hold about you, and ask that we correct that personal information.
 You can ask for access or correction by contacting us and we must respond within 30 days.
 If you ask, we must give you access to your personal information, and take reasonable steps to correct it if we consider it is incorrect, unless there is a law that allows or requires us not to.

 We will ask you to verify your identity before we give you access to your information or correct it, and we will try to make the process as simple as possible.
 If we refuse to give you access to, or correct, your personal information, we must notify you in writing setting out the reasons.